Prof. Isaac Sasson

 Ph.D., University of Texas at Austin 2014

-Isaac Sasson is Associate Professor of Sociology, Head of the BMI Demography Lab, and member of the Herczeg Institute on Aging at Tel Aviv University.
-He holds a PhD from the University of Texas at Austin and was Postdoctoral Fellow in Population Health at the London School of Economics, prior to joining Tel Aviv University.
-Prof. Sasson's research and teaching interests include health inequalities, demographic processes, and Big Data in the social sciences.
-His work has been published in leading journals including Science, JAMA, Demography, and Social Science & Medicine.
+Isaac Sasson is Associate Professor of Sociology, Head of the B.I. and Lucille Cohen Institute for Public Opinion Research, Head of the Demography Research Lab, and member of the Herczeg Institute on Aging at Tel Aviv University.
+He holds a PhD from the University of Texas at Austin and, prior to joining Tel Aviv University, was Postdoctoral Fellow in Population Health at the London School of Economics.
+Prof. Sasson's research and teaching interests include demography, health inequalities, and quantitative research methods.
+His work has been published in leading journals including Science, JAMA, Demography, and Population and Development Review.

 Sasson, Isaac (2021).
 Age and COVID-19 mortality: A comparison of Gompertz doubling time across countries and causes of death.
 Demographic Research, 44: 379–396.